towersvault/shinpokered/README.md

 - You can play as a boy or a girl
 - You can hunt for shiny pokemon
   - DVs are checked to see if a pokemon would be shiny in the gen 2 games
-  - If a pokemon has shiny DVs, then it will play the Reflect animation when entering battle
+  - If a pokemon has shiny DVs, then it will play a previously-unused animation when entering battle
   - If playing on a super gameboy, shiny pkmn will have a palette swap on the status screen and also change color in battle
   - If playing on super gameboy, hold select when loading a pokedex entry to see that pokemon's shiny palette
 - Minor quality-of-life improvements during battle